Something to Remember

-Something to Remember is a compilation album by American singer Madonna, released by Maverick Records on November 3, 1995.
-The album was conceived after a highly controversial period in Madonna's career, during which many critics speculated that her career was in decline.
-The compilation of ballads presented a softer image for the singer and span over a decade, including a reworked version of "Love Don't Live Here Anymore" as well as three new songs: "You'll See", "One More Chance" and a cover of Marvin Gaye's "I Want You".
-The singles "I'll Remember" and "This Used to Be My Playground", were also included, marking the first time these songs were featured on a Madonna album.
+Something to Remember is a compilation album by American singer and songwriter Madonna.
+It was released on November 3, 1995, by Maverick Records.
+After a controversial period in her career, she conceived a compilation of pop ballads spanning more than a decade to present a softer image to the public.

+Madonna produced the new material for Something to Remember with David Foster and Nellee Hooper.
+She stated that the album was an attempt to make the public recognize her for her music rather than the controversies surrounding her career in the earlier part of the decade.
+In addition to the older songs, it included a reworked "Love Don't Live Here Anymore" and three new songs: "You'll See", "One More Chance", and "I Want You"—a cover of Marvin Gaye's 1976 single.
+The set contained the singles "I'll Remember" and "This Used to Be My Playground", which marked the first time both were featured on a Madonna album.